Blainevanheerden1/IT-Networking-Portfolio/windows-server-infrastructure/README.md

 ![Ping test from Client1](images/02-ping-client1.png)
 ![Ping test from Client2](images/03-ping-client2.png)

+All VM NIC's were configured so the communication between them is internal/host-only and I provided proof they ping each other.

 ## Part 2: Client Configuration

 Configured both clients to a business-ready standard: